sassvagyok/bd-helper/README.md

 Simple-to-use console application to somewhat automate tedious tasks when updating modpacks.

 ## Functions
-- Save preferred config files before updating a modpack
+- Save selected config files
-- Load saved config files after updating a modpack
+- Load saved config files
-- Removed preferred mods after updating
+- Remove preferred mods
-- Copy over preferred mods after updating
+- Copy over preferred mods
-- Add different profiles for different modpacks
+- Create different profiles for different modpacks

 ## Usage
 - All features of this program are optional, use what you want!